 These no-bake vanilla cherry energy balls are so delicious and easier to make than it seems!
 They are packed with nutritious ingredients and kept in the freezer, which makes them a fun healthy snack always ready to go.
 Using frozen cherries also makes these sweet treats accessible all year long!

-I mean, it is hard to beat how fast, healthy, convenient, versatile and delicious energy balls are!
+Energy balls have long been a fun trend in recipe making.
+I mean, it is hard to beat how fast, healthy, convenient, versatile and delicious they are.

-And it seems like combining cherries with vanilla flavor might be the best thing in the world!
+And I think combining cherries with vanilla flavor is one of the best thing in the world!
 The slightly tart and sweet juicy cherries are surrounded by a caramel-like vanilla coating.
 It is so-so-good.

-When the summer is finally here, I’ll stick them in my fridge and make cherry marmalade on repeat or simply eat them just like that covered with whipped cream.
+When the cherry season is finally here, I'll make this cherry marmalade on repeat or simply eat them just like that covered with whipped cream.
 But why wait for the summer to enjoy these amazing tiny stone fruits?

 What you will need to make these vanilla cherry energy balls